 - Prepare them as kittens: Start bating them at an early age.
 The sooner you can get them used to it the more likely they will tolerate it when they get older.

 - Prepare them weeks in advance: Place them in the sink or tub you are going to use without any water.
 Add toys and treats to help them create positive associations with the location.
 Once they are comfortable, fill the sink or tub with some water and encourage them play with their floating toys.

 - Let them use their claws (but not on you): Place a towel at the bottom so they can get their footing while they are being bathed.

 - Do not restrain them: Make sure you hold them gently while lathering and rinsing.

 - Be quick: Have your supplies ready and act fast.

 Bathing your cat can be necessary.
-Do not worry too much about them not enjoying it.
+Do not worry too much about them not enjoying it (up to a certain point).
 If you manage to get them clean, you have done a good job.
 They might not always appreciate it, but sometimes it is better to be safe than sorry.